 This will vary from location to location but things to consider are whether or not the system needs to work in complete darkness.
 Do the cameras need to be secure from tampering and would covert CCTV be an option?

 As well as filming within the building it may be wise to consider placing some cameras outside as well.
 Delivery yards to the rear of a building and rear doors to premises are both areas to consider both from a theft and also staff protection perspective.
-Once again think about whether the cameras are vulnerable from tampering.
+Once again think about whether the cameras are vulnerable to tampering.
 Sometimes it is not possible to locate cameras out of reach.

 Make sure that at some point everyone who comes into your shop is filmed in good detail.
 Zoom in on a pinch point through which everyone must pass.
 Think about where people stand when they are by the till paying for items (or confronting staff members).
 There are a number of useful short films in our CCTV Video tutorials section giving ideas for camera positioning.

 Look at your CCTV system.
-Can you really identify an unknown person from the resulting images or are you just kidding yourself ?
-A CCTV in a box solution from Maplins, Macro or one of the big shed retailers is going to use wide angle cameras which lose detail rapidly as you move away from the camera.
-In some cases you can't identify people more than 1.5-2 metres from the camera lens.
-We have all seen poor quality images on TV, CCTV doesn't have to be like that.
-Make sure you have high quality images.
+Can you really identify an unknown person from the resulting images or are you just kidding yourself?
+A CCTV in a box solution from Maplins, Macro or one of the big shed retailers is going to use wide-angle cameras which lose detail rapidly as you move away from the camera.
+In some cases, you can't identify people more than 1.5-2 metres from the camera lens.
+We have all seen poor-quality images on TV, CCTV doesn't have to be like that.
+Make sure you have high-quality images.

 All our DVR recorders can be accessed remotely over the internet.
 You can see live footage, view previously recorded footage, even make settings changes and take backups over the internet.
 Once again if you need any help call us during office hours and we are happy to offer to advise.